CESNET/eInfra-docs/docs.it4i/general/access/account-introduction.md

 # Introduction

-This section provides basic information on accounts required for access to IT4I services.
+This section provides basic information on how to gain access to IT4Innovations Information systems and project membership.

 ## Account Types